 Is everything over, once the President rejects the mercy petition and signs his assent?

-The Supreme Court has also directed all prison authorities to give a gap of 14 days between intimation of the rejection of mercy petition to the condemned prisoner and his actual execution.
-In this time period, the convict can seek judicial redress of grievances against the rejection of mercy plea.
+The Supreme Court has also directed all prison authorities to give a gap of 14 days between intimation of the rejection of the mercy petition to the condemned prisoner and his actual execution.
+In this period, the convict can seek judicial redress of grievances against the rejection of a mercy plea.
 Also note that if the President grants an unfair pardon, SC can overrule it.

 So the long route of capital punishment can be summarized as follows :

 - Trail court awards death sentence.